-In January 2014 Bitcoin fell below $1,000 and struggled below the key level for a few years.
+In January 2014 Bitcoin fell below $1,000 and struggled below the key level for a few years, at a time where a new dawn of blockchain technology was just getting started with the likes of Ethereum.
 During this period, Crypto exchange Mt.
 Gox went bankrupt and shut down.
 Bitcoin rose and fell somewhat, while failing to reach its high.
 Bitcoin also gets front page coverage from the Economist, featured as “the Trust Machine”

 This was Bitcoin’s biggest and busiest year when Japan became the first nation to formally recognise Bitcoin as legal tender.